Neerajpathak07/Scientific-Calculator/README.md

 - Wide variety of mathematical operations and functions like `sin`, `cos`, `tan`, `log` & many more..
 - Precise results for standard calculations.
-- Calculations are updated live after every small calcultaion.
+- Calculations are updated live after every small calculation.

 ---